Jack Off Jill

-Jack Off Jill was an American alternative rock band from Fort Lauderdale, Florida, founded in 1992 by vocalist Jessicka, drummer Tenni Ah-Cha-Cha, bassist/keyboardist Agent Moulder, and guitarist Michelle Inhell.
+Jack Off Jill was an American alternative rock band from Fort Lauderdale, Florida, formed in 1992 by vocalist Jessicka, drummer Tenni Ah-Cha-Cha, bassist/keyboardist Agent Moulder, and guitarist Michelle Inhell.
 Though these four women were the initial founders, nine members rotated through the group in its life-span, including Scott Putesky, guitarist and co-founder of Marilyn Manson.
 The band lasted nine years, with only Jessicka and Moulder remaining throughout the initial run.
-The band reunited in 2015 for a number of shows, which consisted of Jessicka, Tenni, Inhell, and bassist Helen Storer.
+The band reunited in 2015 for a number of shows, with Jessicka, Tenni, Inhell, and bassist Helen Storer.

 History

 Tenni Arslanyan met Jessicka while attending Piper High School in Sunrise, Florida.
-They had begun writing songs, but had not yet formed a band when Moulder and Inhell joined them to create the band that would become Jack Off Jill.
+They began writing songs, and were joined by Moulder and Inhell to create the band that would become Jack Off Jill.

-Jack Off Jill's first show was opening for Marilyn Manson and his shock-rock outfit, Marilyn Manson and the Spooky Kids, at a Davie, Florida night club called The Plus Five Lounge.
+Jack Off Jill's first show was a club called Ironworks in Ft.
+Lauderdale, Florida.
+Their second show was opening for Marilyn Manson and his shock-rock outfit, Marilyn Manson and the Spooky Kids, at a Davie, Florida night club called The Plus Five Lounge.
 Manson went on to produce their early demos and had them open most of his shows.

 During this time the band served as the opening act for many female-fronted national acts such as Joan Jett, L7, Silverfish, Tribe 8, Fetchin' Bones and the Lunachicks.
-Singer Jessicka's on-stage antics included covering the audience with spit and real blood and candy.
+Singer Jessicka's on-stage antics included covering the audience with fake blood and throwing candy.
 In early 1993, Jessicka performed with Manson's ephemeral side project, Mrs. Scabtree.

+They took inspiration from the riot grrrl movement, with songs addressing serious issues such as rape, domestic abuse, self harm, depression, patriarchy, and female empowerment.
+In 1993, Jack Off Jill's front woman Jessicka coined the term "riot goth" to describe their music and aesthetic.

-On December 27, 1994, Jack Off Jill joined Marilyn Manson on dates through Florida.
+On December 27, 1994, Jack Off Jill joined Marilyn Manson on venues through Florida.
 While playing Club 5 in Jacksonville, Florida, Manson and Jessicka were arrested for violating the town's adult entertainment codes.
 Neither singer was charged.